 Best Macerating Toilet for RVs

-It uses a high-capacity scavenger pump to macerate the waste and pump it to the tank.
-It has a slow-close seat, a push-button flush and the bowl is china and easy to clean.
-Its compact size is ideal for small spaces, so you will love this in your RV.
-And the price is competitive too, at half the cost of some of the Saniflo toilets.
+It uses a high-capacity scavenger pump to macerate the waste and move it to the tank.
+As a high-quality toilet, it also has a slow-close seat and push-button flush, and the bowl is made of china and easy to clean.
+Its compact size is ideal for tight spaces such as RV bathrooms.
+Even with all these positive points, the price is competitive, costing about half as much as toilets from some of the other top brands.

 What We Like

-It measures 14.5 x 17.5 x 13 inches, making it the perfect size for the average RV or boat.
-While it is small, it won’t feel cramped when you sit down.
+This toilet measures 14.5 x 17.5 x 13 inches, making it ideal for installation in an RV or boat.
+Despite its compact size, it is still designed to be comfortable to sit on.

 Powerful Pump Action

-This toilet is designed for the marine world, so it has a high-capacity scavenger pump and macerator that grinds the waste and flushes it into your septic tank.
+With marine use in mind, this toilet has a high-capacity scavenger pump and macerator that grinds the waste and flushes it into your boat or RV’s septic tank.

 What We Don't Like